atesoglu/exposito-app/queries/mssql-server/columns/list-all-computed-columns-in-database.md

-# List All Computed Columns In Database
+# List all computed columns in SQL Server database

 Query below lists all computed columns in SQL Server database.